captn3m0/ideas/README.md

 See #17 as well.
 I am currently using <https://ugmonk.com/en-de/pages/analog> and it would be nice to use the API to sync my TODO at end-of-day to workflowy with a photo.

-# A Delta-debugging approach to minify HTTP Requests
+# A Delta-debugging approach to minify HTTP Requests :rocket:

 Take an idempotent HTTP request as an input.
 Either as a curl command, or as a HAR file, or a BRU file.
 Run it once to see a successful output as a tuple